run-llama/llama_index/docs/module_guides/querying/pipeline/usage_pattern.md

 The usage pattern guide covers setup + usage of the `QueryPipeline` more in-depth.

-Take a look at our [module usage guide](TODO) for more details on the supported components!

 ## Setting up a Pipeline

 Here we walk through a few different ways of setting up a query pipeline.